-In addition to protecting the skin and eyes, Sunsafe Rx is claimed to also provide relief from symptoms of photosensitivities such as melasma, hyperpigmentation, and solar keratosis.
+In addition to protecting the skin and eyes, Sunsafe Rx allegedly also provides relief from symptoms of photosensitivities such as melasma, hyperpigmentation, and solar keratosis.

-Sunsafe Rx states on their website that for maximum effectiveness when taking this supplement, the recommendation is one capsule per day of continuous use over several weeks.
+Sunsafe Rx states on its website that for maximum effectiveness when taking this supplement, the recommendation is one capsule per day of continuous use over several weeks.

 You take one capsule about 60 minutes before sun exposure, although they also suggest you take an additional capsule for prolonged sun exposure.

-Some of the core claims of Sunsafe Rx is that it protects the skin from sun damage which can present itself in many different ways and cover a wide spectrum of conditions such as wrinkles, scaly patches, melanoma, basal cell carcinoma, cataracts, age spots, and even freckles.
+Some of the core claims of Sunsafe Rx are that it protects the skin from sun damage, which can present itself in many different ways and cover a wide spectrum of conditions such as wrinkles, scaly patches, melanoma, basal cell carcinoma, cataracts, age spots, and even freckles.

 They say no sugar, sodium, soy, dairy, or preservatives have been added to the supplement.
-That it’s free from gluten and caffeine, and that the ingredients have been recognized as safe and approved by the FDA.
+The supplement is also free from gluten and caffeine, and that the ingredients have been recognized as safe and approved by the FDA.